mdhair/workpress/README.md

 Workpress is a simple Vagrant box running Ubuntu 14.04 and targeted for Wordpress development.
 Workpress is intended for Wordpress developers (like me) that would love to have a simple Vagrant box that installs Wordpress and all their favorite development tools.
 It is for people that find other great projects such as [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV), [VCCW](https://github.com/vccw-team/vccw), and [Scotch Box](https://github.com/scotch-io/scotch-box) a little too bulky for their work.

+Do you use Craft?
+Check out [Craftbox](https://github.com/jalenconner/craftbox), my Vagrant box for Craft development.

 ### Installation

 1. Install VirtualBox - https://www.virtualbox.org/